 Complaints can be made either in person at a police station, generally to an Inspector although in exceptional circumstances the details can be taken by any other member of staff, or by way of letter, e-mail, fax, telephone or via an outside agency.

-If you're not sure how to make a complaint or need additional support to make a complaint you can do so by calling 101 and asking to speak to the Professional Standards Branch.
+If you're not sure how to make a complaint or need additional support to make a complaint you can do so by calling 101 and asking to speak to the Professional Standards Department.

 Alternatively, if you wish to make a complaint please complete the online form at the bottom of the page, or follow the link to download a form to send by post.

-Once the complaint is passed to the Professional Standards Branch an initial review and assessment of the complaint will be made.
+Once the complaint is passed to the Professional Standards Department an initial review and assessment of the complaint will be made.
 A decision will be taken as to whether or not the complaint should be formally recorded in accordance with the requirements of the Police Reform Act 2002.
-If a decision is taken not to record the complaint the complainant will be given a right of appeal to the Independent Police Complaints Commission with regard to that decision.
+If a decision is taken not to record the complaint the complainant will be given a right of appeal to the IOPC with regard to that decision.

-What do the Humberside Police Professional Standards Branch do?
+What do the Humberside Police Professional Standards Department do?

-The Humberside Police Professional Standards Branch is responsible for the management of all public complaints against Police Officers, police staff, Special Constables and Community Safety Volunteers.
+The Humberside Police Professional Standards Department is responsible for the management of all public complaints against Police Officers, Police staff, Special Constables and Community Safety Volunteers.
 It is separate from the officers and staff that are subject to a complaint.

 The branch records when complaints are received prior to an initial assessment of the complaint.

-The majority of complaints will be managed by the Humberside Police, however serious allegations may be referred to the Independent Police Complaints Commission (IPCC) who may decide to supervise, manage or independently investigate a complaint.
+The majority of complaints will be managed by the Humberside Police, however serious allegations may be referred to the IOPC who may decide to supervise, manage or independently investigate a complaint.

 The sub-judice rule